peterhsu48/peterhsu48.github.io/_pages/consistency-stainnorm.md

 where $$f_\theta$$ is the consistency model, $$\mathbf{x}$$ is the input data, $$t$$ is the diffusion time step, $$c_{skip}$$ and $$c_{out}$$ are differentiable functions with constraints $$c_{skip}(\epsilon) = 1$$ and $$c_{out}(\epsilon)=0$$, and $$F_\theta$$ is a neural network with weights $$\theta$$.

-This parameterization conditions the model to produce the same output image regardless of the time step ($t=\epsilon$ to $t=T$) used as the input, requiring that the representations produced by the reverse process all lie on the same probability flow ordinary differential equation.
+This parameterization conditions the model to produce the same output image regardless of the time step ($$t=\epsilon$$ to $$t=T$$) used as the input, requiring that the representations produced by the reverse process all lie on the same probability flow ordinary differential equation.
 This enables one-step sampling from pure noise directly to the generated image, with few-step sampling for higher quality results.

 Improved consistency models (iCMs) [19] are a series of modifications to CMs to increase performance, including the use of Pseudo-Huber instead of Learned Perceptual Image Patch Similarity (LPIPS) loss.
 We used iCM configurations with consistency training in this work.